TobiasPSP/doneland_sources/Tools/Software/HomeAssistant/Internet Access/README.md

      <img src="images/studio_code_server_http_cloudflared.png" width="100%" height="100%" />

-     > *Studio Code Server* edits the file immediately.
+     > Make sure you get the *indendation* right. *Studio Code Editor* shows squiggles and tooltips if your indentation is incorrect, but other editors may not double-check for you. *Studio Code Server* also applies your edits to the file immediately.
 There is no need to *save* edits.

 3. In the *Home Assistant sidebar*, click *Developer tools*, then make sure the tab *YAML* at the top of the page is selected.
 Click *CHECK CONFIGURATION*.
-Make sure your edits won't prevent *Home Assistant* from starting.
+Assert that your edits won't prevent *Home Assistant* from starting.

     <img src="images/5_validate_configuration_cloudflared.png" width="100%" height="100%" />